SysKitTeam/docs-point/docs/point-collaborators/resolve-governance-tasks/minimum-number-of-owners.md

 description: This article explains how to resolve the Minimum number of Owners policy vulnerabilities.
 ---

-# Minimum Number of Owners
+# Resolve Minimum Number of Owners Tasks

 **This article shows how Microsoft Teams, Microsoft 365 Group, and SharePoint Site owners can resolve a policy vulnerability regarding the minimum number of owners** required by the organization’s policy defined in Syskit Point.